 - Low cost of the program

-- has a positive reputation
+- Positive reputation

 - Required internship

-The disadvantages reported of the program are:
+The disadvantages reported for the program are:

-- All projects centered around 20th century history.
+- All projects centered around 20th-century history.
 Professors seemed to disregard the importance of earlier stories

 - Very little practical instruction/practice in topics related to museum administration (human resource management, working with governing boards etc)